Case of the Trotskyist Anti-Soviet Military Organization: Evidence, arrest and secret trial

-While the Germans believed they had successfully deluded Stalin into executing his best generals, in reality, they had merely served as useful and unwitting pawns of Stalin.
-It is notable that the forged documents were not even used by Soviet military prosecutors against the generals in their secret trial but instead relied on false confessions extorted or beaten out of the defendants.

 Afraid of the consequences of trying popular generals and war heroes in a public forum, Stalin ordered the trial also be kept secret and for the defendants to be executed immediately following their court-martial.
 Tukhachevsky and his fellow defendants were probably tortured into confessions.

-All convicts were rehabilitated on January 31, 1957 for the "absence of essence of an offence".
+All convicts were rehabilitated on January 31, 1957, for the "absence of essence of an offence".
 It was concluded that arrests, investigations and trials were performed in violation of procedural norms and based on forced confessions, in many cases obtained with the aid of physical violence.

 Consequences of the Trial

 The execution of General Tukhachevsky and the other seven generals severely weakened the Soviet military.
-This was first seen in the Red Army's disastrous performance in the Soviet-Finnish war of 1939-1940, in which the Soviet military suffered more than 100,000 dead or missing against a smaller and poorly-armed Finnish military.
-The loss of the eight generals, combined with the 1941 Red Army Purge, enabled the early astonishing successes of the German Wehrmacht in the 1941 Invasion of Russia, leading to severe loss of life and the devastation of most of the European section of the USSR.
+This was first seen in the Red Army's disastrous performance in the Soviet-Finnish war of 1939–1940, in which the Soviet military suffered more than 100,000 dead or missing against a smaller and poorly-armed Finnish military.
+The loss of the eight generals, combined with the 1941 Red Army Purge, enabled the early rapid successes of the German Wehrmacht in the 1941 Invasion of Russia, leading to severe loss of life and the devastation of most of the European section of the USSR.